-There are other types of indirect costs that tend to be institution-specific; for example, hospitals and educational in-
+There are other types of indirect costs that tend to be institution-specific; for example, hospitals and educational institutions incur indirect costs that are not included by other agencies.

-FACILITIES AND EQUIPMENT Building Rent/Lease Cost Recovery Utilities Housekeeping/Janitorial Building and Grounds Maintenance Security Equipment MANAGEMENT AND ADMINISTRATION Governing Body Management Piranring Personnel Management Procurement/Materials Management Human Resource Management Roporty Management Records Management Data Processing Others Services GENERAL SERVICES AND EXPENSES insurance and Bonding Risk Management Lagal Services Audit General Support Services Miscellaneous and Other stitutions incur indirect costs that are not included by other agencies.
 Those included in the preceding list are the indirect costs identified as most common to Indian Tribal governments, and the costs used in analyzing the indirect costs for Northwest Tribes.

+FACILITIES AND EQUIPMENT Building Rent/Lease Cost Recovery Utilities Housekeeping/Janitorial Building and Grounds Maintenance Security Equipment MANAGEMENT AND

+ADMINISTRATION

+Governing Body

+Management

+Planning

+Financial Management

+Personnel Management

+Procurement/Materials Management

+Human Resource Management

+Property Management

+Records Management

+Data Processing

+GENERAL SERVICES AND EXPENSES Insurance and Bonding Risk Management Melpractice Liability Insurance Legal Services Audit General Support Services Miscellaneous and Other